-York Dock Conditions) for either party to bargain about approperties, these were negotiated as opposed to arbitrated implementing agreements.
+York Dock Conditions) for either party to bargain about a permissive bargaining subject.
 If the parties reach impasse on a permissive subject, a Section 4 arbitrator is without authority to resolve the deadlock.
 Since the arbitrator could not resolve the impasse, the Organization could hold every transaction hostage to demands wholly unrelated to the selection and rearrangement of forces.
 While the Organization entered into New York Dock implementing agreements containing terms which addressed permissive bargaining subjects on other railroad properties, these were negotiated as opposed to arbitrated implementing agreements.